 - Set goals.

-- Plan to decrypt as much traffic that is not private or sensitive as your firewall resources allow to reduce the attack surface by exposing and preventing encrypted threats.
+- Plan to decrypt as much traffic that is not private or sensitive as your firewall resources permit.
+This reduces the attack surface by exposing and preventing encrypted threats.
 Understand local laws and regulations about the traffic you can legally decrypt and user notification requirements.

 - Migrate from port-based to application-based Security policy rules before you create and deploy Decryption policy rules.
-If you create Decryption rules based on port-based Security policy and then migrate to application-based Security policy, the change could cause the Decryption rules to block traffic that you intend to allow because Security policy rules are likely to use application default ports to prevent application traffic from using non-standard ports.
-For example, traffic identified as web-browsing application traffic (default port 80) may have underlying applications that have different default ports, such as HTTPS traffic (default port 443).
-The application-default rule blocks the HTTPS traffic because it sees the decrypted traffic using a “non-standard” port (443 instead of 80).
-Migrating to App-ID based rules before deploying decryption ensures that when you test your decryption deployment in POCs, you’ll discover Security policy misconfigurations and fix them before rolling decryption out to the general user population.
+If you create Decryption rules based on port-based Security policy and then migrate to application-based Security policy, the change could cause the Decryption rules to block traffic that you intend to allow because Security policy rules are likely to use application default ports to prevent traffic from using non-standard ports.
+Migrating to App-ID based rules before deploying decryption ensures that when you test your decryption deployment, you’ll discover Security policy misconfigurations and fix them before rolling decryption out to the general user population.

 - Work with and educate stakeholders such as legal, finance, HR, executives, security, and IT/support to develop a decryption deployment strategy.